Explore career options

 What do Loughborough Politics and International Relations graduates do?

-Destination details for 2018 graduates (under the new Graduate Outcomes survey) is due to be released in Spring 2020.
+Destination details for 2018 graduates (under the new Graduate Outcomes survey) is due to be released soon.

 The following data represents the destinations of 2017 graduates from all undergraduate programmes within the Department of Politics, History and International Relations (PHIR).